udexon/Phoshell/README.md

 - Is it possible to unify all programming languages with a universal script?
 - Is it possible to create a CLI shell that can program GUI interactively?

-### 3.3 What are the problems we are trying to solve?

 1. The good old learning curve to pick up a new framework / programming language (JavaScript React Redux).